-- Only one type of pistol action shall be demonstrated and used per course session. - 3.
+- 2. Only one type of pistol action shall be demonstrated and used per course session. - 3.
 Only .22-caliber handguns are authorized for this program. - 4.
 The council must submit the Shooting Sports Application to the National Council, Outdoor Programs, and retain a copy of the application identifying that the council will operate this program. - F. Cowboy Action Shooting Program.
-Instruction shall follow the appropriate guide in the appendix of the BSA Shooting Sports Manual, No. 430-938. - Before moving to the shooting positions, each participant shall participate in a cowboy action shooting safety briefing using the outline in BSA Cowboy Action Shooting Program Guide, No. 530-318 (2016), Appendix 4. - The course of fire must be clearly explained during the safety briefing so that the participants understand what they are to do at each station and when and where they are to move.
+Instruction shall follow the Cowboy Action Shooting Program Guide guide in the current edition of the BSA Shooting Sports Manual, No. 430-938. - Before moving to the shooting positions, each participant shall participate in a cowboy action shooting safety briefing using the outline in Cowboy Action Shooting Program Guide.
+This guide can be found in the appendix of the BSA Shooting Sports Manual, No. 430-938. - 2.
+The course of fire must be clearly explained during the safety briefing so that the participants understand what they are to do at each station and when and where they are to move.
 No variation from the course of fire is allowed. - 3.
 Each youth participant shall be assisted by an instructor at each shooting position. - 4.
 No variation in the course of fire is authorized during any session.
 Different courses of fire consistent with the BSA Cowboy Action Shooting Program Guide may be used at different sessions. - 5.
 Only .22-caliber handguns, bolt-action or lever action .22 rifles, and 12- or 20-gauge shotguns are authorized for this program.
-Only council-maintained firearms and ammunition shall be used. - In addition to Specific Requirement A, each cowboy action shooting range is designed in accordance with Appendix 2 of the BSA Cowboy Action Shooting Program Guide, No. 530-318 (2016).
+Only council-maintained firearms and ammunition shall be used. - 6.
+In addition to Specific Requirement A, each cowboy action shooting range is designed in accordance with Appendix 14 of the Cowboy Action Shooting Program Guide.
 Each shooting position shall have a "red" ready line behind each shooting position. - 7.
 The instructor responsible for each shooting position shall load the firearms prior to the participant arriving.
 Participants shall not load the firearms in this program. - 8.
 The council must submit the Shooting Sports Application to the National Council, Outdoor Programs, and retain a copy of the application identifying that the council will operate this program. - G. Chalk Ball Programs.
 Venturers, Sea Scouts, and Scouts BSA members may participate in the chalk ball program.
 Instruction shall follow the program guidelines outlined in the Chalk Ball Program guide in the BSA Shooting Sports Manual, No. 430-938.